alexxxxx29/BDS-Projects/README.md

 # Kaggle Competitions
+I participated in four Kaggle competitions in a group of three students, competing with another 15 groups.

 ## Competition 1: Personality Profiling of YouTube Bloggers
 - Built a classifier that predicts five personality trait scores of YouTube bloggers.
 The dataset includes speech transcripts of YouTubers' blogs, gender information, as well as audiovisual features